Quick Answer

 Your FSA deadline is coming up and you still have a balance.
 Don't panic — and definitely don't forfeit it.
-This guide organizes the best FSA-eligible purchases by budget so you can quickly find items that match your remaining balance and are things you'll actually use.
+According to EBRI data, the average FSA holder who forfeits funds loses $441 per year.
+This guide organizes practical FSA-eligible purchases by budget so you can quickly find items that match your remaining balance and are things you'll actually use.

 - Pain relievers: Ibuprofen, acetaminophen, Tylenol, Advil — $5-12.